test-prof/test-prof/docs/recipes/any_fixture.md

 # Any Fixture

-Fixtures are the great way to increase your test suite performance, but for the large project, they are very hard to maintain.
+Fixtures are a great way to increase your test suite performance, but for a large project, they are very hard to maintain.

 We propose a more general approach to lazy-generate the _global_ state for your test suite – AnyFixture.

-With AnyFixture you can use any block of code for data generation, and it will take care of cleaning it out at the end of the run.
+With AnyFixture, you can use any block of code for data generation, and it will take care of cleaning it out at the end of the run.

 Consider an example: